-Our NEOs' base salaries are reviewed annually and adjusted in the discretion of the Compensation Committee based on factors such as an NEO's promotion or other significant change in responsibilities, sustained individual and Company performance and competitive market data.
-In 2012, the Compensation Committee considered the competitive market data obtained from Radford High-Tech Executive Surveys and peer data described above.
+Our NEOs' base salaries are reviewed annually and adjusted in the discretion of the Compensation Committee based on factors such as an NEO's promotion or other significant change in responsibilities or sustained individual and Company performance.
+In the past, decisions regarding base salary increases have taken into account the amounts paid to the NEOs' peers outside the Company, which has been based on market data obtained from both Radford High-Tech Executive Surveys and proxy data from peer companies, and to other members of the management team of the Company.
+However, in connection with its review and decision for 2010, the Compensation Committee did not review any survey or peer-based market data.